 We are delighted to be able to enhance our provision using the PE and sport premium grant.
-Last year, 2016-17, the premium has continued to be used to provide a variety of after school clubs offered to age specific groups to enable the children to get the most out of them.
-They have enjoyed karate, cookery, tennis and football.
-We have purchased a variety of new PE equipment including basket ball nets, football walls and stages.
-The grant has also been used to improve our forest school and outdoor learning equipment as well as paying for a play worker for lunchtimes.
-We had an inspiring visit from an Olympic swimmer, which had the effect of inspiring the children to achieve and enjoy their PE.
+Last year, 2016-17, the premium of £8,294 was used to provide a variety of after school clubs offered to age specific groups to enable the children to get the most out of them.
+They enjoyed karate, cookery, tennis and football.
+We bought a variety of new PE equipment including basket ball nets, football walls and stages.
+The grant also helped us improve our forest school and outdoor learning equipment as well as paying for a play worker for lunchtimes.
+We arranged a visit from an Olympic swimmer, which had the effect of inspiring the children to achieve and enjoy their PE.

-1. All teaching staff are much more confident about teaching effective games lessons.
+1. All teaching staff are much more confident about teaching effective games and dance lessons.

 2. Children’s attitude to PE is very positive, as evidenced in questionnaires.

 3. Lunchtime play is enjoyable and purposeful for all children.

 4. Our equipment is more suited to purpose and will suit the older children as they move through the school when it becomes primary.

 5. Clubs lists show an increased take up of after school games activities.